Empowering Narratives: The Atlanta Blackstar Manifesto

 Neil Nelson, Co-Founder

 Neil Nelson is a co-founder of Atlanta Blackstar, and is responsible for strategy, growth, development and operation.
 Neil is a successful serial entrepreneur who has created a series of ultra-successful digital properties with over 7 years of experience.
-Neil holds two Bachelor of Sciences degrees, one in Industrial & Systems Engineering from the Georgia Institute of Technology a second degree in Mathematics.
+Neil holds two Bachelor of Sciences degrees, one in Industrial & Systems Engineering from the Georgia Institute of Technology and a second degree in Mathematics.

 Tracy Dornelly, Co-Founder